Antisocial personality disorder: Prognosis

 Boys are almost twice as likely to meet all of the diagnostic criteria for ASPD than girls and they will often start showing symptoms of the disorder much earlier in life.
-Children that do not show symptoms of the disease through age 15 will almost never develop ASPD later in life.
+Children who do not show symptoms of the disorder through age 15 will almost never develop ASPD later in life.
 If adults exhibit milder symptoms of ASPD, it is likely that they never met the criteria for the disorder in their childhood and were consequently never diagnosed.
 Overall, symptoms of ASPD tend to peak in late teens and early twenties but can often reduce or improve through age 40.

 Symptoms of antisocial personality disorder (ASPD) often peaks in early adulthood, with individuals in their twenties and thirties displaying increased impulsivity, aggression, and other antisocial behaviors.
 Research has identified several factors that may contribute to the onset and persistence of ASPD symptoms during this period, including poor family functioning, reduced empathic concern, and elevated motor impulsivity.
 For instance, a study of 443 emerging adults found that low parental behavioral control and high impulsivity were significant predictors of antisocial personality problems.

 As individuals with ASPD age, behavioral symptoms frequently diminish—a phenomenon sometimes referred to as "antisocial burnout."
 This decline is especially evident in impulsive and aggressive behaviors.
 However, core traits such as manipulativeness and emotional detachment may persist into later life.
 While these residual traits may not result in overt criminal activity, they can continue to negatively affect interpersonal relationships and social functioning.

 In older adulthood, the apparent decline in ASPD prevalence may be influenced by diagnostic limitations.
 Standard diagnostic criteria may fail to capture age-specific manifestations of the disorder, potentially leading to underdiagnosis or misclassification.
 Additionally, neurodegenerative conditions such as frontotemporal dementia can mimic or exacerbate antisocial behaviors in older individuals, complicating accurate assessment and treatment planning.

 ASPD is ultimately a lifelong disorder that has chronic consequences, though some of these can be moderated over time.
 There may be a high variability of the long-term outlook of antisocial personality disorder.
 The treatment of this disorder can be successful, but it entails unique difficulties.
 It is unlikely to see rapid change especially when the condition is severe.
-In fact, past studies revealed that remission rates were small, with 27-31% of patients with ASPD seeing an improvement "with the most violent and dangerous features remitting".
+In fact, past studies revealed that remission rates were small, with 27–31% of patients with ASPD seeing an improvement "with the most violent and dangerous features remitting".
 As a result of the characteristics of ASPD (e.g., displaying charm in effort of personal gain, manipulation), patients seeking treatment (mandated or otherwise) may appear to be "cured" in order to get out of treatment.
 According to definitions found in the DSM-5, people with ASPD can be deceitful and intimidating in their relationships.
 When they are caught doing something wrong, they often appear to be unaffected and unemotional about the consequences.
 Over time, continual behavior that lacks empathy and concern may lead to someone with ASPD taking advantage of the kindness of others, including their therapist.